Why Use Kratom Tea? What Are The Benefits?

 There is no official amount of time to properly decoct kratom.
 Most people find that they can maximize the effects by simmering it for around 15 minutes.

-However, if you’re in a rush, a quick five-minute boil is often enough.
+However, a quick five-minute boil is often enough if you’re in a rush.
 And, if you’re not in a rush, leaving the kratom to simmer for half an hour or longer will make an extremely potent batch.

 The Trick to getting this method right is to avoid using water that’s too hot.
 You want the water to be bubbling gently, not boiling out of control.
 If the water is too hot, you risk damaging some of the useful compounds present in the kratom leaves.